ubccr/ccrdocs/pages/portals/ood.md

 All the desktop and interactive apps have select menus that get pre-populated.
 Depending on which cluster you choose, some of the available options, like partitions and QOS, will change.
 The forms also pre-populate the Slurm account information based on the logged in user.
 It's important to note that you may see some options that you don't have access to or aren't permitted to use through the OnDemand apps.
 For the `UB-HPC` cluster, users should not select the option `normal` in the QOS drop down menu.
 You will see the `class` and `industry` partitions; however, if you do not have the `class` or  `industry` QOS in your drop down menu, this means you don't have access to it.
 Similarly, for the `Faculty` cluster, users will see all the partitions listed; however, you will only have access to a partition if the associated QOS is listed in your drop down menu.

-**NOTE:**  Apps named 'LEGACY' are for use by those that need to access applications in the ccrsoft/legacy [software release](../software/releases.md).
-These apps will be available until that software release is decommissioned in June 2024.

 !!!
 Warning "Scavenger Partition Warning!"
     Prior to using the `scavenger` partition, we STRONGLY recommend [reading about it](../hpc/jobs.md#scavenging-idle-cycles) to understand how it works.
 When using the `scavenger` partition you are using nodes not otherwise available to you and your jobs will get cancelled when the owner of those nodes wants to use them.